 Please note: Due to fire marshal restrictions, guests are not permitted on the main floor during the ceremony.
 Please be sure that your guests are aware of this policy.

 Want the perfect picture of your special day?
 GradImages, UO’s official commencement photographer, will be on hand to photograph each graduate as they receive their diploma.
 Pictures can be purchased for approximately $9.95 for a 5 x 7 inch photo.
 Pictures may be viewed online at www.gradimages.com within 48 hours of the ceremony (enter UOFO as your password).
 Visit gradimages.com to learn more.
 Any questions regarding graduation photos can be directed to firstname.lastname@example.org or by calling the GradImages customer service at 800-261-2576.
 When you register on MarchingOrder, you are automatically registered with GradImages.
-You do not need to do anything further.
+You do not need to do anything further, however you can pre-register here and get 20% off your order.
+View ad (PDF).

 Frequently Asked Questions